dhruvrauthan/Notes/README.md

 # Notes
-This is a notes keeping app.
+This is a notes keeping app which takes user input and stores it in SQLiteDatabases and retrieves them when required.

 It uses SQLiteDatabase, NavigationDrawer and Async Tasks.